The kitchen is the room where everyone congregates, and as a result, it's usually one of the messiest rooms in the

 It's these activities especially that require an elevated level of home cleaning and organization.
-Enter the family kitchen cleaning rules.
+Enter the 10 family kitchen cleaning rules to bring sanity back to this busy hub.

 Having everyone hand over shoes at the door goes a long way toward keeping schedule cleaning to a minimum.
 Because as we know, the first place everyone goes once inside the front door is the room where the snacks are.
 This is a great place to stop dirt in its tracks.

 In addition to being able to monitor what the kids eat, this simple rule keeps the whole house cleaner, too.